 #3 Go for a walk in Bishkek’s parks

+The next item on our list is exactly about that.
 Bishkek is a green city with lots of parks, statues and fountains.
-As the History Museum, that we had originally planned on visiting, was closed, we spent the afternoon exploring the parks and taking pictures of each other while doing funny poses in front of the statues.
+We spent a whole afternoon exploring the parks and taking pictures of each other while doing funny poses in front of the statues.

 The parks are where you want to go for a walk, get ice cream and watch locals.